dotnet/corefx/Documentation/building/cross-building.md

 Cross Compilation for ARM on Linux
 ==================================

-Through cross compilation, on Linux it is possible to build CoreFX for arm, arm-softfp or arm64.
+It is possible to build CoreFx on Linux for arm, arm-softft, or arm64 by cross compiling.
 It is very similar to the cross compilation procedure of CoreCLR.

 Requirements